FlexibleEngineCloud/FE-landingzone/README.md

 We welcome contributions to this repository!
 If you would like to contribute, please see our contributing guidelines for more information.

 ## License
-This repository is licensed under the XXXX License.
+This repository is licensed under the Apache 2.0 License.
 See the LICENSE file for more information.